sf-wdi-44/rails-views-and-helpers/README.md

   In Rails, the page head will already be in the application layout.
 We should probably move the top menu and the footer into the layout, too.

-  This give us a layout...
+  This will give us a layout...

   ```
     -----    html head section     -----